-Newborns 1 to 4 months of age are more prone to tummy trouble because of their immature digestive system.
-Because baby’s digestive system is still in process of developing, air can get trapped when they are feeding or crying.
-This trapped air in baby’s tummy is know as gas.
+Newborns 1 to 4 months of age are more prone to tummy trouble because of their immature digestive systems.
+Because the baby’s digestive system is still developing, air can get trapped when they are feeding or crying.
+This trapped air in the baby’s tummy is known as gas.

 The gas is nothing but a natural product of bacteria lining the intestine and air swallowed by babies.
 It is common for babies to be gassy.
-It is cause of concern when trapped gas in baby’s tummy lead to pressure and pain making baby fussier than normal.
+It is the cause of concern when trapped gas in a baby’s tummy led to pressure and pain, making the baby scream in pain from gas.

 How do I know if my baby has gas pain?

-It would really help mom if they can talk, but they can’t!!
+It would really help mom if the baby can talk, but they can’t!!
 Crying is the only sign they use to communicate when there is something wrong with them.

-A baby develops a gas when tiny air bubbles gets trapped in their stomach causing pressure and pain.
+A baby develops a gas when tiny air bubbles get trapped in their stomach, causing pressure and pain.
 Many babies are not bothered by gas as they can pass gas freely.
-But for some babies, they become restless and cry for hours until they pass their gas.
+But for some babies, they become restless and cry for hours until they pass gas.

 With gas pain, you want to look for all of a sudden screaming out of nowhere.
 I think it is the easiest sign to recognize gas pain in babies.

-If you are still not sure, there are few scientific signs that can help you decide if your baby is screaming from a gas pain.
+If you are still not sure, few scientific signs can help you decide if your baby is screaming from gas pain.

 Most common symptoms of Gas Pain in Babies

-- Crying excessively causing face to turn red
+- Excessive crying causing the face to turn red

-- Crying while passing gas or soon after
+- Baby cries when passing gas or soon after

 - Squirming and lifting leg while crying